Table of Contents

 A leave of absence without pay, part-time or full-time, is one kind of arrangement that can be made to accommodate this type of public service activity.
 Leaves must be requested, reviewed, and approved in accordance with the policies, rules, or contracts governing the requesting employee.
 Other appropriate arrangements may be permitted, such as a special contract for regular (tenured/tenure-track) faculty or a reduction in percent time with a commensurate adjustment in salary for the year or a portion of the year.
 A leave of absence or start of other arrangements should coincide with the onset of activities that prevent the employee from meeting University responsibilities.
 If the situation warrants, a resignation may be the most appropriate action.

 In the absence of compelling circumstances as determined by the employee's Chancellor, Dean, or Vice President, employees should resign when:

 - Elected or appointed to a public office requiring continuous full-time service for a specified period of more than two years.
-An employee is expected to resign when reelected or reappointed to public office and the absence associated with the initial election or appointment, together, cause a continuous absence beyond two years.
+Employees should resign when they are reelected or reappointed to public office and the absence associated with the initial election or appointment, together, cause a continuous absence beyond two years.

-- An employee is expected to resign when an appointment for an indeterminate period of time requires a full leave of absence beyond two years.
+- An appointment for an indeterminate period requires a full leave of absence beyond two years.